 We believe in a structure of Shepherds and Pastors to lead and shepherd the people of God to be biblical.
 This means we are a church led by elected leaders who evidence biblical wisdom and maturity.
 In addition, our church is voluntarily connected with and accountable to other congregations, in order that our leaders can enjoy outside accountability for doctrine and personal character.

-GraceLife Church is a non-denominational evangelical church that readily receives and endorses several historical confessions of faith, including The Westminster Confession of Faith (WCF), Larger Catechism (WLC) and Shorter Catechism (WSC), The London Baptist Confession of 1689.
-Further the Bible itself, as the inspired and infallible Word of God, speaks with final authority concerning truth, morality, and the proper conduct of humanity, and is the sole and final source of all that we believe.
-For the purposes of GraceLIfe’s doctrine, practice, policy and discipline, the elders, or its appointed commission, are the church’s final interpretive authority on the Bible’s meaning and application for our church family.
+GraceLife is non-denominational and evangelical, endorsing several historical faith confessions, including The Westminster Confession of Faith (WCF), Larger Catechism (WLC) and Shorter Catechism (WSC), The London Baptist Confession of 1689.
+The Bible itself, as the inspired and infallible Word of God, speaks with final authority concerning truth, morality, and humanity's proper conduct.
+It is the final source of all that we believe.
+For our doctrine, practice, policy and discipline, the elders, or our appointed commission, are the church’s final interpretive authority on the Bible’s meaning and application.